How CHCs can build a sustainable path in the wake of H.R.1 in 2026

 Charting a path to sustainability

-As Joe Dunn explains, the “One Big Beautiful Bill Act” (as the bill itself is called) is “a pretty fundamental rewrite” of the Medicaid program.
-It includes some big changes, including:
+As Joe Dunn explains, H.R.1 is “a pretty fundamental rewrite” of the Medicaid program.
+That means some big changes, including:

 “We want to make sure that through that program, rural health centers are getting the funding that they need, along with other health centers in the states.
 Because it's not just rural health centers that are named in the law, it's actually health centers and look-alikes across the board.”